MSTecs/Azure-DevDays/Module 2/Lab-2.md

 ![](images/m203.png)

-5. Wait for the deployment to complete.
+5. Wait for the deployment to be completed.

-###Task 2: Create a new azure VM running Docker
+##Task 2: Create a new azure VM running Docker
 1. In the azure portal, from the cloud shell, Deploy a template that will create a new Azure VM hosting Docker by typing the following command and pressing Enter, change the XXXXXX on the resource group to match with the number obtained from the lab environment, which will be on your credentials between odl_user_ and @:
 ```
 az group deployment create --resource-group Module-02-XXXXX --template-uri https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/docker-simple-on-ubuntu/azuredeploy.json